alonlubinski/AndroidDevTool/README.md

 # AndroidDevTool

-A library for easy debugging of the application's internal files, like: shared preferences files, SQLite databases and regular files.
+Android library for easy debugging of the application's internal files, like: shared preferences files, SQLite databases and regular files.

 ## Usage
 ```java